|

 AILFRYD:

-Variant of Irish/Gaelic Ailfrid, meaning
+Variant spelling of Irish Gaelic Ailfrid, meaning

 "elf counsel."